RubD/Giotto_site/README.md

 # OLD Giotto webiste

-This is the repository for the original Giotto website that was released together with the Genome Biology paper (Dries et al, 2021).
-Please use the new website www.giottosuite.com when working with recent versions of Giotto.
+## Please use the new website **www.giottosuite.com**.
+This website is outdated and archived for consistency with the original Giotto publication (Dries et al, Genome Biology, 2021).

 <!-- badges: start -->